k00ni/pdfparser/README.md

     echo 'Text on page ' . $index . ' : ' . $page->getText();
 }
 ```

+There is also a `getText` method available on the Document to retrieve all text at once without even having to retrieve pages.

 There are also methods available to get the underlying textObjectCollection using `$page->getTextObjectCollection()`, the resource dictionary for a page using `$page->getResourceDictionary()` and the font dictionary using `$page->getFontDictionary()`.